 Sam is an active advocate for the Asian American community.
 The mission is to bring unification and prosperity among the diverse community, while building solidarity with other communities as well.
 Sam is dedicated to social justice and racial equity.
 His goal is to create opportunities and ensure that society is a just and equitable world for all.
 That with love, empathy and compassion, in collaboration with uplifting people, we can and will work in harmony in order to build the society we’ve always dreamt of into our reality.

 Bonnie is the Development and Communications Coordinator at AAPI Commission.
 She is a current undergraduate at Brandeis University studying Sociology and Asian American Studies.
 In the past, she has worked with a community initiative dedicated to promoting arts programming and youth education and a literary organization nurturing Asian American and BIPOC writers.
+She is passionate about education, grassroots organizing, and migration studies.
 Bonnie is interested in the intersection of social justice, and arts and design as a means of inspiring and advocating for social change.
+In her free time, Bonnie loves exploring new eating spots and has a love for mango green tea.

 Abdul Haseeb Hamza